anze3db/blog/_posts/2023-08-18-automate-hatch-publish.md

 image: assets/pics/words-tui.png
 ---

 I have automated publishing my [words-tui project](https://pypi.org/project/words-tui/) to PyPI with GitHub Actions.
-This is the workflow file:
+This is the workflow file, saved at `.github/workflows/publish.yml`:

 ```yaml
 {% raw %}